 Capacities: 48, 58, 68L

-What we like: Well-balanced design with a useful feature set.
+What we like: A well-balanced design with a useful feature set.

 What we don’t: Heavier but no more comfortable than the Blaze above.

 With an all-rounder design that finds a nice middle ground between stripped-down UL models and heavy comfort-first haulers, the Paragon goes head-to-head with a pack like the Osprey Atmos above.
-But while the Gregory gets the edge in weight (it’s almost 1 pound less) and price, the Osprey is the better pack when it comes to comfort, exterior storage, and ventilation.
-Further, the Atmos has a higher end feel and more durable construction with a thicker body fabric (210D x 500D vs. the Paragon’s 100D).
+But while the Gregory gets the clear edge in weight (it’s nearly a full pound lighter) and price (by $80), the Osprey is the better pack when it comes to comfort, exterior storage, and ventilation.
+Further, the Atmos has a higher-end feel and more durable construction with a thicker body fabric (210D x 500D vs. the Paragon’s 100D).
 One final note: It’s also worth checking out Gregory’s Zulu 65 ($270), which offers top-notch ventilation but (in our experience) comes up short in terms of carrying comfort...
-Read in-depth review
+Read in-depth Paragon 58 review

 See the Men's Gregory Paragon 58 See the Women's Gregory Maven 55